Field Logistics for Serious Photographers

 No compromises.

-You already know how to use your camera.
-What you’re missing is someone who knows where the huemul will cross at 6:40 AM in April — and has the truck, the access, and the silence to get you there.
+You already know your camera.
+What you need is someone who knows where the huemul will cross at 6:40 AM in April and has the truck, the access, and the discipline to put you there in silence, in position, before it happens.

-Most wildlife tours work on the assumption that if you put people in a beautiful landscape long enough, something will eventually appear.
-That’s not how this works.
+Most wildlife tours assume that if you park people in a scenic place for long enough, something will wander through the frame.
+That is not this expedition.

-Our approach is rooted in behavioral ecology — understanding where specific species are at specific times of day, season, and weather.
-Guanacos move to lower ground after sunrise.
-Condors don’t soar until thermals form, typically by 9 AM.
-Foxes hunt the fence lines at dusk, not the open steppe.
-Pumas trail guanacos on specific corridors that experienced trackers can identify by sign.
+Our work is grounded in behavioral ecology knowing where specific species will be at specific times of day, season, and weather.
+Guanacos drop to lower ground after sunrise.
+Condors rarely soar before the thermals build, typically around 9 AM.
+Foxes hunt fence lines at dusk, not the open steppe.
+Pumas follow guanacos along predictable corridors that skilled trackers can read in the landscape.

-The role of the expedition guide is not to «find wildlife» in the abstract.
-It’s to position you — with the right light behind you, a stable platform for your longest lens, downwind, in advance — before the animal arrives.
-That requires 15 years of territorial reading.
-Not a bird list.
-Not a viewfinder.
+The expedition guide’s role is not to “find wildlife” in general.
+It is to place you with the light behind you, on a stable platform for your longest lens, downwind and in advance before the animal arrives.
+That takes 15 years of territorial reading, not a bird list and a pair of binoculars.

 You bring the technical expertise.
 We bring everything else.